 read broadly around your subject (don’t just use Google and Wikipedia!).
 Think about a research question that is clearly structured and builds on literature already produced

 find information – subject databases (refine search and limit results), view our library tutorial on planning your literature search and look at our library subject guides for resources on your specific topic.
-Another good starting point for finding information is our discovery tool Library Search which allows you to search across the library's printed and electronic resources as well as major subject databases and indexes.
+Another good starting point for finding information is our library catalogue WebCat and our discovery tool DelphiS which allow you to search across the library's printed and electronic resources as well as major subject databases and indexes.

 carry out a literature review.
 You may want to include journals, books, websites, grey literature or data and statistics for example.
 See the list of sources below for more information.
 Keep a record and organise your references and sources.
 If you are intending to carry out a systematic review then take a look at the systematic review page on our Research Support library guide.